dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 CHAPTER 15  Simple Dialog Boxes    249

-The GetOpenFilename method doesn’t actually open the specified file.
+The GetOpenFilename method doesn't actually open the specified file.
 This method simply returns the user-selected filename as a string.
 Then you can write

 code to do whatever you want with the filename.